Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 780 should perform much faster than the GeForce 8800 GTX in general. (explain)
+Memory BandwidthTheoretically speaking, the Geforce GTX 780 should be a lot faster than the GeForce 8800 GTX in general. (explain)

-Texel RateThe Geforce GTX 780 should be quite a bit (more or less 350%) better at AF than the GeForce 8800 GTX. (explain)
+Texel RateThe Geforce GTX 780 is a lot (about 350%) faster with regards to texture filtering than the GeForce 8800 GTX. (explain)

-Pixel RateThe Geforce GTX 780 should be a lot (about 200%) better at anti-aliasing than the GeForce 8800 GTX, and should be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe Geforce GTX 780 will be a lot (about 200%) better at full screen anti-aliasing than the GeForce 8800 GTX, and should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison